UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Motivations for parallel execution
 ----------------------------------

-Why would you want your code to use parallel execution?
+Why would you want your code to use excute in parallel?

 -  Performance
    -  Limited by "Amdahl's Law": http://en.wikipedia.org/wiki/Amdahl%27s_law

-   -  CPUs aren't getting much faster
+   -  CPUs aren't getting much faster.

 -  Event handling
-   - If a system handles asynchronous events, a separate thread of execution could handle those events and let other threads do other work
+   - If a system handles asynchronous events, a separate thread of execution could handle those events and let other threads do other work.

    - Examples:
-      -  Network applications
+      -  Network applications.
-      -  User interfaces
+      -  User interfaces.

 Parallel programming can be hard!